Alg0rix/prompts-dir/README.md

 ## Overview

 This application provides a platform for users to find useful prompts for various tasks.
-All prompts are stored as Markdown files, making it easy to contribute new prompts via GitHub.
+All prompts are stored in a single CSV file in the public directory, making it easy to access and contribute to the collection.

 ## Features